Women, Gender, and Sexuality Studies Honors Track - Thesis

 - We recommend taking a course designed to help students with research and proposal writing, such as HON 495 Introduction to Research

-In the final two semesters of their coursework Honors WS students must take:
+In the final two semesters of their coursework Honors WGSS students must take:

-- HON 494 Honors Workshop (zero credits): the companion workshop for the first semester of HON 496 or WS 499.
-It is designed to familiarize students with the protocol for independent study with their Faculty mentor, criteria and timeline for the Senior Honors Project, and requires students to submit a detailed plan of research for their HON 496/WS 499 work.
+- HON 494 Honors Workshop (zero credits): the companion workshop for the first semester of HON 496 or WGSS 499.
+It is designed to familiarize students with the protocol for independent study with their Faculty mentor, criteria and timeline for the Senior Honors Project, and requires students to submit a detailed plan of research for their HON 496/WGSS 499 work.

-- HON 496 OR WS 499 or a combination of these courses totaling 6 credits over the two semesters toward work on research and writing of WS Honors thesis
+- HON 496 OR WGSS 499 or a combination of these courses totaling 6 credits over the two semesters toward work on research and writing of WGSS Honors thesis

 All Honors students present their work at the Undergraduate Showcase and submit final Senior Honors project, CV, and a short personal essay to Honors (via Mākālei) in their concluding semester.